blacklight/platypush/README.md

 ## Tests

-To run the tests simply run `pytest` from the source root folder - no further configuration required.
+To run the tests run the `run_tests.sh` from the source root folder - no further configuration is required.

 ---